dataace01/Analyzing-Yelp-Dataset-with-Spark-Parquet-Format-on-Azure-Databricks/README.md

 frames.
 - Finally, data is analyzed into Spark in Databricks deducing recommendations and data are visualized using bar charts.
-NOTE: - The Container in Azure is created with the name “yelpcontainer” for uploading the dataset.
-- The Yelp dataset files are uploaded in the Container in Azure.

 ![image](https://user-images.githubusercontent.com/94673026/190616332-74f509a4-7e1f-481e-aa62-3dedc5d075e4.png) ![image](https://user-images.githubusercontent.com/94673026/190616379-514e6447-d58e-4c40-a9fe-03a6eb18b732.png)